MYousafZahir/481Project/README.md

 Once the user has selected the `Rank` and `Server` for the lobby recommendations that they want, they  can click `Continue` and will be directed to the `Lobby Preference (3 out of 3)` page.

 ## Step 8: Lobby Preference (3 out of 3)
-The `Lobby Preference (1 out of 3)` is for the user to set game preferences for the game that they had selected.
+The `Lobby Preference (3 out of 3)` is for the user to set lobby trait preferences for the game that they had selected.
 The page presents the following:
-- `Rank` : Level of skill associated with lobbies, user can click on one or more of the the ranks "Level 1", "Level 2", "Level 3".
-- `Server`: Geographical location associated with lobbies, user can click on any of the presented options
+- `Desired Traits` : Lobby traits the user is looking for
+- `Undesired Traits`: Traits that the user wants to avoid
+- `Your Traits` : Traits that describe the user themselves

+Traits can be things such as rank, hobbies, game mode, or goals for the lobby.
+Example tags: Aggressive, Fast, Novice, etc. This way, the user can be recommended lobbies based on their desires.

-Once the user has selected the `Rank` and `Server` for the lobby recommendations that they want, they  can click `Continue` and will be directed to the `Lobby Preference (3 out of 3)` page.
+Once the user has filled out `Desired Traits`, `Undesired Traits`, and `Your Traits`, they can click the `Search` button on the bottom right.
+Then, the user will be presented the `Lobby` page that displays their recommended lobbies.

-## Available Scripts
+## Lobby - Create Lobby
+In order to create a lobby, the user can click on the `Create Lobby` button on the top right of the page.
+A pop-up will appear with the following fields:
+- `Game` : Enter the name of the game in which this new lobby will host
+- `Lobby Name` : Enter a custom lobby name
+- `Number of Players` : Set the maximum number of players that can join the lobby
+- `Desired Tags` : List of lobby traits the user is looking for (separated by a comma)
+- `Undesired Tags` : List of lobby traits the user wants to avoid (separated by a comma)
+- `Describe Yourself` : List of traits that describe the user themselves (separated by a comma)

+Once all the above fields are filled out, the user is able to create their own lobby by clicking the `Create Lobby` button on the bottom right of the pop-up.
+Then, user will be able to see their lobby on the list of lobbies as they scroll down the current page.

+Alternatevily, the user can cancel creating a new lobby by clicking the `Close` button next to the `Create Lobby` button or the `X` button at the top right of the pop-up page.

+## Lobby - Join Lobby

 In the project directory, you can run: